Is Very Hot Water Bad for Your Throat?

 Frequently asked questions

 Yes.
-If it feels painful or burning, it is too hot and should be allowed to cool.
+If it burns or stings, it can irritate tissue and should be cooled first.

 Usually yes.
-Warm water often gives the comfort people want without the harshness of excessive heat.
+Comfortable warmth often gives the benefit people want without the harshness of extreme heat.

 Related articles